(Or, In Defense of NaNoWriMo)

 Look: anyone can sit down and write two pages of a novel, then forget about it, and a week later write five pages of a screenplay, then forget about it, and a week later start another novel... etc, etc.

 That shit is easy.
-Everyone (yes, even working writers) has a ton of projects they've started but never finished.
+Everyone (yes, including me and every other working writer I know) has a ton of projects they've started but never finished.

 But writing a whole novel?
 Or a whole screenplay, or comic book, or stage play, or whatever?
 Actually seeing it through and finishing it?